 Here’s the test that cuts through all four definitions.
 Pick a provider, pretend you’ve just paid their “lifetime” offer and printed the code on something moderately permanent — a business card, a menu, a shop sign, a funeral program — and come back in April 2031.

 Five years is shorter than a car lease, shorter than a mortgage, shorter than the minimum lifespan of “permanent” in any honest English sense of the word.
 For each provider below we walk through pricing, cancellation mechanics (from their own support pages), and corporate history — then predict what happens to that printed code in year five.
-Every Trustpilot or Capterra quote carries a [VERIFY] marker because those sites block bots and the exact text needs human confirmation.
+Every Trustpilot or Capterra quote is checked against the live review page before each publication cycle.

 Per-provider year-5 predictions